Developmental Dysplasia of the Hip in Children

 How is DDH diagnosed?

 Your child's healthcare provider will ask about your child's and your health history.
 This may include details of your pregnancy.
-He may also ask if other family members have DDH or hip problems.
-He will examine the movement of your child's hips.
+The provider may also ask if other family members have DDH or hip problems.
+The movement of your child's hips will be examined.

 - An ultrasound uses sound waves to show pictures of your child's hips to check for DDH.
-Your child may need an ultrasound before he is 6 months old if he at risk for DDH.
+Your child may need an ultrasound before he or she is 6 months old if he or she is at risk for DDH.

 How is DDH treated?

 Treatment of DDH depends on your child's age and how bad the deformity is.
 The head of your child's femur may need to be put back into the hip socket.
-This will allow his hip to develop normally and help him walk or move correctly.
+This will allow his or her hip to develop normally and help him or her walk or move correctly.

 - A splint called a Pavlik harness holds the hip in place.
 This harness makes the head of the femur fit correctly into the hip socket.
 After a few months of wearing the harness, your child's DDH may be slowly corrected.

-- A cast may be needed if your child is already walking when his DDH is diagnosed.
-Healthcare providers may place him in a cast that covers him from the chest down to his legs or knees.
-The cast will prevent his hips from moving and allow proper healing.
+- A cast may be needed if your child is already walking when his or her DDH is diagnosed.
+Healthcare providers may place him or her in a cast that covers him or her from the chest down to his or her legs or knees.
+The cast will prevent his or her hips from moving and allow proper healing.

 - Closed reduction is a procedure to realign a deformed bone or bring the hip joint back to its normal position.
 This is done by moving the hips and femur without opening the skin.